-Moved: Adrian Hayes.
-Seconded: Kevan Boyle.
+Moved: Chris Noack.
+Seconded: Bernard Star.
 Carried: All in favour.

-Election of Directors: Paul Muir took the Chair for the election of Directors.

-Kevan Boyle is due to retire under Section 45 of the Constitution of Coleambally Finance Group Ltd, Kevan has offered to re-elect.
-Kevan is re-elected without the need for an election.
+Election of Directors: Paul Muir and Rob Kerr retire under Section 45 of the Constitution of Coleambally Finance Group Ltd, and they offered to re-elect.
+Paul and Rob were thanked for re-electing without the need for an election.